shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 - Here, I define the **WikiImages tool**, which is responsible for searching images from Wikipedia using **TaskflowAI's WikipediaTools**.
 - The **goal** of the tool is to fetch relevant images based on specific queries or topics.
 - It leverages **WikipediaTools** from TaskflowAI to access and retrieve image data from Wikipedia.
-- **Logging** ensures that the image search process is tracked and monitored for any errors.
-- If an exception occurs, it is handled gracefully using `CustomException` to ensure robust error management.

 ### Deployment Pipeline